Venezuela’s Machado gave Trump her Nobel prize. In return she received a swag bag but no promise of support

 “A medal can change owners, but the title of a Nobel Peace Prize laureate cannot,” the committee said on X.

-Machado, meanwhile, gave an optimistic view of her meeting, calling it “historic” and “extraordinary.”
+Machado remained unequivocal in her ambition to steer the South American country through a peaceful transition of power.

+“I want to serve my country,” she said.
+“I believe I will be elected when the right time comes, as President of Venezuela.
+The first woman president of Venezuela.”

-She added the Trump administration understood the need to rebuild institutions and protect human rights and free speech, and for a “new, genuine electoral process” to encourage Venezuelans to return to their country.
+Machado had earlier called her meeting with Trump “historic” and “extraordinary” said the US administration understood the need to rebuild Venezuela’s institutions and protect human rights and free speech.

 She also insisted Venezuela already has a president-elect: Edmundo González, the opposition candidate the US previously recognized after the country’s disputed 2024 election.